tsahyt/dhclingo/doc/slides/slides.md

 ------

-@calimeri_combining_2015 used this interface to attack the Combined Configuration Problem.
+@calimeri_combining_2015 used this interface to attack the Combined Configuration Problem

 1. A greedy algorithm is presented to calculate an approximate solution first
 2. The "solution" is handed to the solver by giving the solution atoms a higher heuristic value